-The HPWA is provincially owned Crown Land and there are no fees to use the property for hunting or other activities.
+The HPWA is provincially owned Crown Land with Sunday hunting.
+There are no fees to use the property for hunting or other activities.
 You do not have to call the Friends of Hullett before you come out to hunt.
-We do however encourage questions as well as any support to in the form donations, memberships, volunteering, material donations or raffle/draw/auction prizes.
+We do however encourage questions as well as any support in the form of donations, memberships, volunteering, material donations or raffle/draw/auction prizes.
 With only two staff, every bit counts.

 General Hunting Rules

-Zone "A" is North/East of the South Maitland River Zone "A" is a unit consisting of 1133 ha (2800 acres) of land, of which 680 ha (1680 acres) are flooded with shallow open water.
+Zone A is a unit consisting of 1133 ha (2800 acres) of land, of which 680 ha (1680 acres) are flooded with shallow open water.
 The average water depth within the five compartments is approximately 50 cm (20 inches).

 Migratory Bird Hunting Regulations:

-The following regulations apply to lawfully hunt migratory birds in Zone "A".You must:
+The following regulations apply to lawfully hunt migratory birds in Zone A:

 Migratory Bird OPENING DAY Hunting Regulations: